Origins of the UV/X-ray Relation in Arakelian 120: Introduction

 Hard X-ray monitoring circumvents both these uncertainties, as it much less affected by the absorption variability.
-However, NGC~4151 is the only AGN which is bright enough for current instruments above $10$~keV, and this showed clearly that the disc was strongly truncated, with no optically thick material responding within a few hundred $R_g$ (\citealt{MD20}, hereafter MD20).
-This was independently confirmed by studies of the iron line profile which is quite narrow (\citealt{ZMC19}).
+However, NGC~4151 is the only AGN which is bright enough for Swift BAT monitoring above $10$~keV, and this showed clearly that the disc was strongly truncated, with no optically thick material responding within a few hundred $R_g$ (\citealt{MD20}, hereafter MD20).
+This was independently confirmed by studies of the iron line profile which is marginally resolved in Chandra HETGS (\citealt{Miller2018}), indicating an origin at inner broad line region scales, as also supported by newer iron line reverberation studies (\citealt{ZMC19}).
 This is consistent with the models described above, as NGC~4151 was below $L=0.02~L_{Edd}$ during the campaign, so should not have an inner UV bright disc.
-Nonetheless, there {\em is} a potential reprocessing signal in the UV in these data.
+Nonetheless, there \textit{is} a potential reprocessing signal in the UV in these data.
 It is instead consistent with material in the inner broad line region.
 A reprocessed continuum component from the densest clouds in the BLR is expected theoretically (\citealt{KG01}, 2019; \citealt{LGK18}).
-All sketches of the BLR have it subtending a much larger solid angle to the central source than the flat disc, and its reprocessed signal fits the timescales seen in the reverberation data (\citealt{CNK18}; \citealt{KG19}).
+All sketches of the BLR have it subtending a much larger solid angle to the central source than the flat disc, and its reprocessed signal fits the timescales seen in the reverberation data (\citealt{KG19}).

 There is another way to circumvent the uncertainties in going from observed X-ray $2-10$~keV flux to bolometric, and that is to use one of the `bare' AGN (\citealt{PAT11, WAL13}) which: a) show no absorption in their soft X-ray spectra, so that absorption variability is not an issue, and b) provide good enough statistics in the X-ray bandpass up to $10$~keV that one can model the effects of spectral pivoting.
-This selects Ark~120, which spans $L/L_{Edd}\sim 0.04-0.06$, so according to the models above should have some outer disc/warm Compton component to explore in reverberation (as well as the BLR).
+This selects Ark~120, which spans $L/L_{Edd}\sim 0.04-0.06$, so according to the models above should have some outer disc/warm Compton component to explore in reverberation (as well as the BLR/inner wind).
 We use the recent {\it Swift} UV and X-ray monitoring, combined with XMM-Newton/NuSTAR data to determine the spectral components and their variability, and use this to determine limits on the accretion geometry at this brighter $L/L_{Edd}$.